happysmile12321/zim/packages/zimcore/Readme.md

 ## Introduction

-zimcore is core editor data structure for zim
+zimcore is core editor data structure for zim.

 ## Installation